Conduct Disorder in Children

 - Take part in family therapy as needed.

 - Talk to your child’s healthcare provider about other providers who will be involved in your child’s care.
-Your child may get care from a team that may include counselors, therapists, social workers, psychologists, teachers, school psychologists, school counselors, and psychiatrists.
+Your child may get care from a team that may include counselors, therapists, social workers, psychologists, teachers, school psychologists, school counselors, school nurses, and psychiatrists.
 Your child’s care team will depend on their needs and how serious the disorder is.

 - Tell others about your child’s conduct disorder.
 Work with your healthcare provider and schools to develop a treatment plan.